Primary

 Count the tempo in your head throughout each rep. The eccentric lowering phase should be slowest—fight gravity the whole way down.
 Do not rush any phase.
 Use significantly lighter weight than your regular leg curl weight.

-Want Tempo Leg Curl in your program?
+See where Tempo Leg Curl fits in your weekly plan

 Set up on lying or seated leg curl machine.